Nihil-2005/pentAGI_analysis/README.md

 # pentAGI_analysis
-this repo holds the data about how pentAGI tool woks and how i used it
+## This repo holds the data about how pentAGI tool woks and how i used it.